 Lauren received her bachelor's degree from the Catholic University of America in Washington, D.C., where she majored in politics, and interned at the International Center for Terrorism Studies.
 She went on to receive her master's degree from the University of Essex in Colchester, England in Ethics, Politics and Public Policy.

-Lauren, her husband Doug, son Theo, and their dog, Utley, reside in South Philadelphia so they can easily feed their love of Philly sports teams and good food.
+Lauren, her husband, their two kids, and their dog, Utley, reside in South Philadelphia so they can easily feed their love of Philly sports teams and good food.